7449/BannerLayout/README.md

 >Simple to use

+Bean class please implement `BannerModelCallBack`

+Specific reference `SimpleBannerModel`

         holder.getBannerLayout()
                 .initListResources(initImageModel())//initData
                 .initTips(true, true, true)//settings tips
                 .start(true, 2000)

+If you use the built-in frame, please rely on Glide

+Because in the frame

+    provided 'com.github.bumptech.glide:glide:3.7.0'

 >Calling start () can decide whether to open automatic rotation, if you turn on the automatic rotation should be in the appropriate life cycle, choose to pause or resume rotation